 Most importantly, if you hear even a hint that they have homicidal or suicidal fantasies DON’T WAIT, pick up the phone and call the authorities – because you care enough to do what’s uncomfortable.

 My mom did, and I’m sure it saved lives.
-She called a counselor, but had it been appropriate I have no doubt she would have called the police, like a mother did just recently preventing yet another shooting.
+She called a counselor, but had it been appropriate I have no doubt she would have called the police.

 Today I’m a father of a son (and three daughters).
 He has challenges, but more importantly he has a father who loves and understands him.
 My father did the best that he could with what he knew at the time.
 I don’t think I could have done nearly as well as he did under the same circumstances.
 Today we know better, so we CAN do better – we MUST do better.